Definitions for Chapter 582

 (N) Supported employment services and extended services.

-(Q) Services similar to the services described in subsections (A) through (P) of this definition, including vendors who provide training, write resumes, consult on self-employment plans, assist with a self-employed business, or write PASS plans.
+(R) Services similar to the services described in subsections (A) through (R) of this definition, including vendors who provide training, write resumes, consult on self-employment plans, assist with a self-employed business, or write PASS plans.

-(b) For the purposes of this definition, the word program means an agency, organization, or institution, or unit of an agency, organization, or institution, that provides directly or facilitates the provision of vocational rehabilitation services as one of its major functions.
+(b) For the purposes of this definition, the agency, organization, or institution, or unit of an agency, organization, or institution, that provides directly or facilitates the provision of vocational rehabilitation services as one of its major functions.
 It does not include the prospective employer of the individual.

 (a) Services and benefits that are:

-(A) Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, by health insurance, or by employee benefits;
+(A) Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, health insurance, or employee benefits;

 (B) Available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual's individualized plan for employment in accordance with 34 CFR 361.53; and